Biden, Putin Face Off In Tense Geneva Summit - UrduPoint

 The choice of Geneva, following long US-Russian negotiations, recalls the Cold War summit between US president Ronald Reagan and Soviet leader Mikhail Gorbachev in the Swiss city in 1985.

-The villa, surrounded by lush lawns against a backdrop of mountains, was under intense security.
-Grey patrol boats cruised along the lake front and heavily armed camouflaged troops stood guard at a nearby yacht marina.
+The villa, surrounded by a lush park, was under intense security.
+Grey patrol boats cruised along the lake front and heavily-armed camouflaged troops stood guard at a nearby yacht marina.

+The classical villa's symmetrical design had made it possible to split it evenly so both leaders could have access to exactly the same amount of space, a Geneva protocol official told Swiss public broadcaster RTS.

-Putin, however, comes to the summit arguing that Moscow is simply challenging US hegemony.
-It's part of a bid to promote a so-called "multi-polar" world that has seen Russia and arguably even more powerful US adversary China draw close.
+Putin, however, came to the summit arguing that Moscow is simply challenging US hegemony -- part of a bid to promote a so-called "multi-polar" world that has seen Russia draw close with the US's arguably even more powerful adversary China.

-Putin was to fly into Geneva from Moscow right before meeting the US president.
-Biden, ending an intensive first foreign trip as president, arrived on Tuesday after summits with NATO and the European Union in Brussels, and a G7 summit in Britain.
+Biden, ending an intensive first foreign trip as president, arrived in Geneva after summits with NATO and the European Union in Brussels, and a G7 summit in Britain.

 Asked if he was ready for Putin, Biden smiled and said: "I'm always ready." - Optimism?
 'Not much' - In an interview with NBC, Putin scoffed at US accusations of dirty tricks abroad and authoritarian crackdowns at home.